Are you struggling to get going and stop being lazy?

 What I encourage others to do is to do the same, invest in yourself, learn from your mistakes and experiment boldly.
 It may take some people longer or less time, but what matters is your own progress.
 This is your journey and we all do things differently.

-Step 2: Create a Plan to Be More Productive
+Step #2: Create a Plan to Be More Productive

 There are so many ways to plan.

 A plan for me is something simple, quick to execute, and easy to prepare.
-In fact, the planning step shouldn’t take more than a few hours, hell, even a half hour!
+In fact, the planning step shouldn’t take more than a few hours, hell, even a half-hour!

 My plan is very simple.
 In fact, my entire plan is written out in a series of goals and tasks I want to accomplish each week.
+Whatever method you want to use to create a plan is entirely up to you, however, I will share with you the details of mine.

 The first thing with my plan is I’m setting goals.
 Goals are everything.
 It assures you are making progress and you know which direction you are going in.
 You can also see these goals as tasks, however, I feel it’s important to set deadlines for them.
 Give yourself a week or even a month to accomplish them.